Don’t Fall For The Growth Trap

 Jeremy Siegel, The Future for Investors

-But then we want the innovators and founders and folks who risk their capital to be rewarded.
+But then we want the innovators and the founders and the folks who risk their capital to be rewarded.
 And they do.
 But the rewards to the public market investors are few and far between.

-In summary, if you are looking to invest in something, anything that excites you based on how fast a company or a sector or a country is growing, you know how that’ll likely turn out.
+In short, if you are looking to invest in something, anything that excites you based on how fast a company or a sector or a country is growing, you know how that’ll likely turn out.

-And that is the key.
+And that is everything.

 Thank you for your time.